wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 These steps should be carried out for the old database before the migration.
 A backup of UM database should be taken and database triggers should be set to update the backup database based on the updates of the live database.
 After performing the following steps the backup database should be migrated to the next version.

-1. If you have JDBC secondary user stores with SCIM disabled, execute the following queries on the um database.
+1. If you have JDBC secondary user stores with SCIM disabled, execute the following queries on the UM database.
 This will add a `UM_USER_ID` column to the `UM_USER` table with a random `UUID` as the default value for `UM_USER_ID`.

     ```sql tab="Postgresql"
     /* User should have the Superuser permission */